danielealbano/cachegrand/README.md

 - Authentication and ACLs, to limit who has access and which data are accessible;
 - On-memory and On-disk data encryption;
 - Multi database.

-### BENCHMARKS

-I have ran a number of initial benchmarks to test how the hashtable implemented in cachegrand is capable of scale-out when performing insert or update operations.
-The bencm